ALL YOUR QUESTIONS ANSWERED

 How fat can my container be?

-The depth of the shelf will be 12” minus the thickness of your railing.
+The depth of the shelf will be 12” minus the thickness of your bottom rail.
 Do not exceed the depth of the shelf.

 How many Traps do I need to support window like long boxes?

-The slot is primarily for drainage but can also be lined up and secured to your planters drain hole with a bolt, washer and screw.
+The slot is primarily for drainage.
+It can also be lined up and secured to your planter's drain hole with a screw & nut (not included).

 What is the Plant Trap made from?